Promethys/revive/README.md

 ]);
 ```

-> ⚠️ The plugin currently supports only the models in the `App\Models` namespace.
+> ⚠️ The plugin currently supports only models in the `App\Models` namespace.
 > If you want to register a third-party model (e.g., from another package), create a wrapper class that extends it and add the `Recyclable` trait there:

 ```php